You are here

 - Rental costs for off-site facilities.

-TDC: The indirect cost rates for most non-federal projects are applied to a total direct cost (TDC) base.
-The rates are applicable to all direct costs.
+TDC: The indirect cost rates for most non-federal projects, not at full indirect cost recovery, are applied to a total direct cost (TDC) base.
+The rates apply to all direct costs.

 - For federally-sponsored clinical trial site activity, use the OSA rate based on modified total direct costs (MTDC).